Skip to content

 • Monday of the 4th week of full semester course

-• Eighth weekday of 8-week course
+• Wednesday of 2nd week of 8-week course

 Students must write Honors contracts for classes they are currently taking.

 Students may withdraw from the Honors contract without withdrawing from the course itself, after notifying the Honors Program and their faculty.
-Students are strongly discouraged from withdrawing from Honors contracts and encouraged to consider their time commitments before beginning the contract process.

-4. Timely Progress on Completion of Honors Courses
+1. Timely Progress on Completion of Honors Courses

 • Students must complete one Honors course each academic year in order to remain in good standing with the Honors Program.
 If students have already completed all Honors courses except for the Capstone, they can remain in good standing and wait until their junior or senior year to complete their Honors Capstone.
 If students complete all 7 Honors courses, they can remain in good standing and do not need to take additional Honors courses.